France-ioi/taskgrader/README.md

 * For each `execution`, we check whether the test file passes the `sanitizer` test, then we execute the solution with the test file as standard input and save the output, and we use the `checker` to grade the solution
 * We return the evaluation report

+## Evaluation components

+The evaluation is made against a task which has multiple components.

+### Generators

+The `generators` are generating the testing environment.
+They are executed, optionally with various parameters, to generate files, which can be:

+* test files: inputs for the solution, and if necessary, expected results
+* libraries, for the compilation and execution of solutions

+Some of these files can be passed directly in the evaluation JSON, without the need of a generator.

+### Sanitizer

+The `sanitizer` checks whether a test input is valid.
+It expects the test input on its stdin, and its exit code indicates the validity of the data.

+### Checker

+The `checker` checks whether the output of a solution corresponds to the expected result.
+It expects three arguments on the command line:

+* `test.solout` the solution output
+* `test.in` the reference input
+* `test.out` the reference output

+All checkers are passed these three arguments, whether they use it or not.
+The checker outputs the grading of the solution; its exit code can indicate an error while checking (invalid arguments, missing files, ...).

 ## Grading a solution

 `grade.py` allows to grade easily a solution.
 The task path must be the current directory, or must be specified with `-p`.
 It will expect to have a `defaultParams.json` file in the task directory, describing the task with some variables.